 Experimentally, long-term potentiation (LTP) can be induced by several different protocols

 (Shipton and Paulsen, 2013, Table 1).
-One of them, referred to as "tetanus", comprises 100 presynaptic stimulations
+One of them, referred to as "tetanus", applies high frequency

-at high frequencies (~100 Hz).
-This leads to NMDAR-dependent potentiation as monitored by field excitatory postsynaptic potentials (f-EPSPs).
+(~100 Hz) stimulation on the presynaptic neuron for about 1 second.
+This leads to postsynaptic potentiation as monitored by field excitatory postsynaptic potentials (f-EPSPs).

 (A) Tetanic stimulation induced both STP and LTP (open circles).
 The antagonist D-AP5 (filled circles) blocks the induction of STP and LTP;